Good turn: Share the shore to help protect Little Terns visiting the Coast

 Free bird displays and educational events

-You can learn more about our annual Little Tern visitors by attending an upcoming summer season educational talk, picking up a brochure, or seeing a free conservation science display at the Central Coast Visitor Centre, located at The Entrance.
+You can learn more about the Central Coast's annual Little Tern visitors by attending an upcoming educational talk, picking up a brochure, or seeing a free conservation science display at the Central Coast Visitor Centre, located at The Entrance.

-Find out more in person by meeting the National Parks Discovery Rangers and Council's dedicated education team at a number of free talks available over the summer nesting season:
+Find out more in person from National Parks Discovery Rangers and Central Coast Council's dedicated Environmental Education team at one of these free talks available over the summer nesting season:

-• January 2024 - Shorebird education workshops will be held for children in local caravan holiday parks.
+- Shorebird education workshops will be held for children in local caravan parks - January 2024

 Local eco-friendly experiences

-If you’d like to learn more about the variety of wildlife we have here on the Central Coast generally, start with booking some local eco-friendly experiences with:
+If you’d like to learn more about the variety of wildlife we have here on the Central Coast generally, start with planning some local eco-friendly experiences with:

-This article was originally authored in collaboration with A World Unfiltered and the Destination Central Coast team, as part of Love Central Coast's support for growing the region's Eco Advocate community.
+This article was originally authored by Whitney Edwards of the Destination Central Coast team in collaboration with A World Unfiltered, as part of Love Central Coast's support for growing the region's Eco Advocate community and ECO Destination status.
 To maintain accuracy, some editorial changes may have been made since publication.